Canonicity and homotopy canonicity for cubical type theory: Sconing

 One checks in a mechanical fashion that the operations we have defined above satisfy the required laws, including stability under substitution in the context $(\Gamma, \Gamma')$.
 We thus obtain the following statement.

-\begin{theorem}[Sconing] Assume the parameters $\mathcal{C}, \II, \FF$ satisfy the assumptions of \cref{developments}.
+\begin{thm}[Sconing] \thmlabel{sconing-result} Assume the parameters $\mathcal{C}, \II, \FF$ satisfy the assumptions of \cref{developments}.
 Then given any cubical cwf $\MM$ that is size-compatible in the sense of the beginning of \cref{sconing}, the sconing $\MM^*$ is a cubical cwf with operations defined as above.
-We further have a morphism $\MM^* \to \MM$ of cubical cwfs given by the first projection. \end{theorem}
+We further have a morphism $\MM^* \to \MM$ of cubical cwfs given by the first projection. \end{thm}